Kreusada/Kreusada-Cogs/higherorlower/README.rst

   [p]holset togglebank <bool>

+This command is locked to moderators or administrators.
 This command allows users to receive credits for each card they answer, or each round they complete.
 On installation, this setting's default is off.
 You must specify either :code:`true` or :code:`false`, if not, the boolean will default to :code:`false`.